makersacademy/airport_challenge/README.md

 What I did:

 * First I put pen to paper to break down the problem into smaller parts to make it easier to understand - constructed basic domain model
-* Class-responsibility-collaboration cards for Plane and Airport classes to help organise in my mind
+* Class-responsibility-collaboration cards for Plane and Airport classes to help organise user stories into classes and responsibilities

 * Where possible I used examples and parts of the Boris Bike example and translated them to the Airport challenge - eg. for capacity and planes array to keep track of the number of grounded planes at the airport

 * Struggled to find appropriate method names for methods in my airport class

+What I have left to do:

+* Tests pass but I don't think my tests for landing and take off are thorough enough as when I test in irb when I land an instance of a plane it's airborne state remains set to true
+* Implement

 On top of the card, the class name
 On the left, the responsibilities of the class
-On the right, collaborators (other classes) with which this class interacts to fulfill its responsibilities
+On the right, collaborators (other classes) with which this class interacts to fufill its responsibilities

 Check the following:
 Tests pass